About

 By 1978, due to inflation and population growth, it had become increasingly difficult for the Civic Club to provide adequate funding for the library on their own.
 They agreed to deed the property to the City in exchange for yearly funding and the guarantee that the library would remain in operation.
 The Civic Club continued to operate the library with City assistance until October 1980, when it was decided that they would turn over full operation to the City.

-Today, the Safety Harbor Public Library is a vital part of our community and provides an anchor presence downtown.
+The Safety Harbor Public Library is a vital part of our community and provides an anchor presence downtown.
 Today’s library continues to promote literacy, but provides much more than books, music, magazines, and DVDs.
-It also serves as a meeting place for groups and individuals for quiet study or group collaboration and a safe gathering place for youth after school.
-Offering a wide range of cultural and educational programs for all ages on diverse topics is a main priority.
+We continue to provide technology training and ESOL and citizenship classes, as well as opportunities for early childhood literacy through story times and summer reading programs.
+We offer a Tool Library, Seed Library, WiFi hotspots, ukuleles, STEAM kits, museum passes, cake pans, and opportunities for adults to gain a high school diploma.
+The Library continues to be a meeting place for groups and individuals for quiet study or group collaboration and a safe gathering place for youth after school and offers a wide range of cultural and educational programs for all ages.

 The Safety Harbor Public Library is a member of the Pinellas Public Library Cooperative. |